-A campaign for equality for children of LGBTQ+ parents in Ireland
+A campaign for equality for children of LGBT+ parents in IrelanD

-We are calling on the Government to end this discrimination by publishing the Assisted Human Reproduction Bill to include all children born to LGBT+ families; and by updating policy, supports, benefits and services that benefit children of heterosexual parents to also include children of LGBT+ parents
+Equality for Children are calling on the Government to end this discrimination by publishing an Assisted Human Reproduction Bill to include all children born to LGBT+ families; and by updating policy, supports, benefits and services that benefit children of heterosexual parents to also include children of LGBT+ parents.

 We are working with LGBT Ireland, GCN, Dublin Pride, TENI and many other partners to make this happen.